RepoDynamics/PyPackIT/docs/website/source/contribute/feedback/report/security.md

 fall outside of this policy's scope and should be reported directly to the vendor according to their disclosure policy (if any).
-If you aren't sure whether a system is in scope or not, or there is a particular system not in scope that you think merits testing, please contact us at {{pp_meta.email.security}} to discuss it first, before starting your research.
+If you aren't sure whether a system is in scope or not, or there is a particular system not in scope that you think merits testing, please contact us at {{pp_meta.maintainer.email.security}} to discuss it first, before starting your research.